 How do I get the right bit for my horse?

 Getting the right bit is crucial, too small and it’ll pinch your horse’s mouth, too large and it’ll move about and rub against his teeth.
-There are a few different ways to measuring your horse’s to determine which size bit you need.
+There are a few different ways of measuring your horse to determine which size bit you need.
 The easiest way is to measure the mouthpiece of an old bit, but this isn’t possible if you have a green horse or don’t have the old.
 If you’re not able to measure an old bit then you can use one of these methods:

 - Measure from inside the mouth – If you have a piece of string, a wooden dowel or a tape measure you can get the bit measurement from inside their mouth.

 - If you’re using a piece of string then you’ll need around a foot of string with a knot tied approximately 2 inches from one end.
 Place the string in your horse’s mouth with the knot against the outside of his lips on one side then use a marker pen to mark the string on the other side.
 After you’ve done this you can then remove the string and measure the distance between the two markers.

 - If you chose to use a wooden dowel then make sure you mark both sides of it.
 Again once you’ve marked both end of the dowel take it out of your horse’s mouth and measure the distance between the markers.

 - To some extent using a tape measure is the easiest of these options.
 If your tape measure is made of cloth or soft plastic then you can simply place it in his mouth and see the measurements.

 - Bit Sizer – A new invention is the bit sizer, it uses the same method as measuring from inside the mouth.
 Most bit sizers are made from plastic and have a stopper at one end and measurements along the shank.
 You place the sizer in the horse’s mouth with the stopper against the outside of one cheek, then look at the other side to get the measurement.